Principles of Statistical Inference in Online Problems: Algorithms

-To begin with, we follow the same procedure as in Sections \ref{algo-las-zm} and \ref{algo-las} to write the estimator as where the shorthands, e.g., \(R_n^{\prime(0,1)} = R'_{n,0} -R'_{n,1}/t_n\), are similarly introduced in Section \ref{algo-las}; see Section \ref{algo-overview} for an overview of notations.
-Since \(q=1\), the components are analogous to those in Propositions \ref{prop:las-zm} and \ref{prop:las} with the only difference in the use of the ramped subsampling parameter \(s'_i\).
-When \(s'_i\) is increasing, there is no difference in the recursive formulas.
-However, when \(s'_i\) is too large that it resets to the value of \(s_i\), we need another way to update the components recursively.
-For \(\phi \ge 2\), this can be done by ``pre-calculating'' some components.
+where the shorthand, e.g., $R_n^{\prime(0,1)} = R'_{n,0} -R'_{n,1}/t_n$, is similarly introduced \cref{sec:algo-las}; see \cref{sec:algo-overview} for an overview of notation.
+Since $q=1$, the components are analogous to those in Propositions \ref{prop:las-zm} and \ref{prop:las} with the only difference in the use of the ramped subsampling parameter $s'_i$.
+When $s'_i$ is increasing, there is no difference in the recursive formulas.
+However, when $s'_i$ is too large that it resets to the value of $s_i$, we need another way to update the components recursively.
+For $\phi \ge 2$, this can be done by ``precalculating'' some components.
 We summarize the recursive formulas for the zero-mean components below.